-On 1 May 2018 we ‚WORK it OUT‘: The ERIH-Event celebrating the European Year of Cultural Heritage
+On 1st May 2018 ‚WORK it OUT‘: The ERIH-Event celebrating the European Year of Cultural Heritage

 ERIH WORK it OUT Song by Paul and Friends

 This May 1st was a very special one: ‚WORK it OUT‘ made young people all around Europe dance - in celebration of our shared European industrial heritage.
 From Norway to Spain and from Belgium to Bulgaria, 32 ERIH sites were part of the event.

 The day focused on the electronic dance performance ‚WORK it OUT - Day of Industrial Heritage‘, composed by 17-year-old musicians Paul Fanger and Paul Ostarek – Paul & Friends – and based on Beethoven's European anthem ‚Ode to Joy‘.
 The choreography of Hai Truong, dance studio Groove Dance Classes, translates repetitive movements of former workers into modern dance moves.

 This kind of ‚industrial dance‘ did inspire children and particularly young people, who were the main target audience of ‚WORK it OUT‘ since it’s them who transfer the industrial heritage to the next generation.
 For them the dance performance was an opportunity to experience the legacy of the industrial age in a creative way – not only as a cool location but also as part of their own culture.